dfinity/portal/docs/developer-docs/functionality/bitcoin/bitcoin-how-it-works.md

-# How Bitcoin Integration Works &mdash; Technology Background
+# How Bitcoin Integration Works — Technology Background

 Bitcoin-enabling the IC has required us to solve two advanced engineering challenges: (1) A protocol-level integration of the IC with the Bitcoin network and (2) a novel threshold ECDSA protocol.